 For a two-car garage, you should be looking at between $15,000 – $50,000+ cost to build the garage.

 Again, this all depends on a number of factors, but as a rough guide, an average cost to build of $50 per square meter or $500 per square foot is a good starting point when determining a budget for your new garage.

 Additional Size Factors to Consider

 With size playing such an important factor, budget-conscious homeowners will no doubt want to keep their new garage as small as possible, but keep in mind that there’s more to consider than simply how many vehicles you own.

 Don’t forget too that you’ll need to allow for at least four or five feet around the vehicle so that you and your family can get in and out comfortably.
-You may need even more space if you need to install a wheelchair lift, a ramp or other accessibility features.
+You may need even more garage space if you need to install a wheelchair lift, a ramp or other accessibility features.